Analytic test configurations and geodesic rays: Preliminary Material

 \begin{theorem} The sequence of metrics $\psi_k$ converge pointwise to $\psi$ as $k$ tends to infinity, and there exists a constant $C$ such that for large $k,$ \end{theorem}

-As a reference see \cite{Demailly}, but the results of Demailly are in fact much stronger than that stated here, and hold in greater generality \cite{Demailly2}.
-When $\psi$ is assumed to be smooth and strictly positive, by a celebrated result by Bouche-Catlin-Tian-Zelditch \cite{Bouche,Catlin,Tian,Zelditch2} on Bergman kernel asymptotics we have that $\psi_k$ in fact converges to $\psi$ in any $C^m$ norm.
+As a reference see \cite[(A4)]{Demailly} (note in fact the results of Demailly are in fact much stronger than that stated here, and hold in greater generality \cite{Demailly2}).
+When $\psi$ is assumed to be smooth and strictly positive, a celebrated result by Bouche-Catlin-Tian-Zelditch \cite{Bouche,Catlin,Tian,Zelditch2} on Bergman kernel asymptotics implies that the $\psi_k$ in fact converge to $\psi$ in any $C^m$ norm.

-Using a variation of this construction Guedj-Zeriahi prove in \cite{Guedj2} that any positive singular metric on an ample line bundle is the pointwise limit of a decreasing sequence of smooth positive metrics.
+Using a variation of this construction, Guedj-Zeriahi prove \cite[Theorem 7.1]{Guedj2} that any positive singular metric on an ample line bundle over a compact $X$ is the pointwise limit of a decreasing sequence of smooth positive metrics.